dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`ENSEMBLE_STAT_CONFIG_FILE` instead.

    ENSEMBLE_STAT_CONFIG_FILE
-     Specify the absolute path to the configuration file for the MET ensemble_stat tool.
+     Path to configuration file read by ensemble_stat.
+     If unset, parm/met_config/EnsembleStatConfig_wrapped will be used.

      | *Used by:*  EnsembleStat